esteves-esta/women-fronted-metal-bands/README.md

   - [x] Be able to listen to a preview of a song on the page
     - [x] When track ends play next
     - [x] When band doesn't have a top track - show toast and play next
+- [x] Button to play a random track
 - [x] [Published on GitHub Pages](https://esteves-esta.github.io/women-fronted-metal-bands/)
 - [x] Graphs
 - [x] Add liked songs to a list: